West Seattle: Alki

-Alki Point is traditionally credited as the point where the Denny Party founded Seattle prior to moving across Elliott Bay to what is now Downtown.
+Alki Point is traditionally credited as the point where the Denny Party founded Seattle before moving across Elliott Bay to what is now Downtown.
 A similar landing at Alki has been reenacted annually since 1950 as part of the week-long Seafair celebration of Seattle's marine and boating heritage.
 Seafair coincides with West Seattle festivities including Hi-Yu and the West Seattle Summer Fest street festival held each July.
-Along with its historical significance Alki is also home to the most popular beach in the Seattle area.
+Along with its historical significance, Alki is also home to the most popular beach in the Seattle area.
 Fittingly named Alki Beach, it features a long strip of sandy beach full of driftwood, seashells, and fire pits.
 Low tides offer West Seattleites an opportunity to explore marine life in tidepools.
 Alki also hosts a flat bike and running trail from which visitors can view the Seattle skyline, Puget Sound, and the Olympic mountains.

 The Junction

 The Junction is the name used for the commercial district that centers on the intersection of California Avenue S.W. and S.W.
 Alaska Street.
-It is sometimes called "West Seattle Junction" or "Alaska Junction" by local residents.
+It is sometimes called "West Seattle Junction" or "Alaska Junction" by residents.

-West Seattle also has two other intersections of note: the Admiral Junction in the northern part of the peninsula where California Avenue S.W. and S.W.
-Admiral Way meet, and the Morgan Street Junction at the southern end where Fauntleroy Way S.W., S.W.
+West Seattle also has two other intersections of note: Admiral Junction in the northern part of the peninsula where California Avenue S.W. and S.W.
+Admiral Way meet, and Morgan Junction at the southern end where Fauntleroy Way S.W., S.W.
 Morgan Street, and California Avenue S.W. intersect.

+The West Seattle Summer Fest, a multi-day street festival at the Junction, is hosted annually in July.
+It includes live music, shopping, art galleries, and other events in the neighborhood.
+The festival was established in 1982 and was cancelled for 2020 and 2021 due to the COVID-19 pandemic.

 Other neighborhoods

 The Westwood Village shopping center, between S.W.
 Trenton and S.W.
-Barton Streets in the south end of West Seattle, has undergone several makeovers and now provides a mall-like shopping experience, including a Target and a Marhsall's.
+Barton Streets in the south end of West Seattle, has undergone several makeovers and now provides a mall-like shopping experience, including a Target and a Marshall's.
 However, it is unlikely that a movie theater will be allowed here because of restricted parking.

 Before the annexation of West Seattle, the neighborhood of White Center radiated north and south of Roxbury, but now with the city line going down the middle of the old neighborhood is it unclear whether the northern part of the area should still be referred to as part of the White Center neighborhood.

-West Seattle also includes suburban neighborhoods in the southwest end, including Gatewood, Fauntleroy, Arbor Heights and Arroyo Heights in the southernmost section of West Seattle.
+West Seattle also includes suburban neighborhoods in the southwest end, including Gatewood, Fauntleroy, Arbor Heights, and Arroyo Heights in the southernmost section of West Seattle.
+These neighborhoods are located near pt.
+Williams and the surrounding areas including the Fauntleroy ferry terminal, Lincoln Park, and The Arbor Heights pool.

 Transportation

-The high-level West Seattle Bridge and the low-level Spokane Street Bridge connect northern West Seattle to Downtown Seattle and SODO.
-The high-level bridge was closed from 2020 to 2022 for extensive repairs.